 He is a member of the association Alliance 46.2 Entreprendre en France pour le Tourisme.

 Philippe Houzé is a Commandeur de la Légion d'Honneur, Chevalier de l'ordre des Arts et Lettres et des Palmes Académiques.

-OTHER POSITIONS HELD AS OF DECEMBER 31, 2020 POSITIONS HELD IN THE LAST FIVE YEARS THAT EXPIRED In France: In France: Chairman of the Executive Board of Galeries Lafayette Chairman of the Supervisory Committee of La Redoute SAS President of the INSEAD France Council Vice-Chairman and Chief Executive Officer of Motier SAS Member of the Association Alliance 46.2 Entreprendre en France pour le Tourisme Director, Chairman of the Appointments Committee and Chairman of Compensation Committee of HSBC France^() Director of Lafayette Anticipation-Fondation d'entreprise Galeries Lafayette (Founder) Member of the Supervisory Committee of BHV Director of Institut Français de la Mode (IFM) (Expiry of term: 2019) Chairman of Guérin Joaillerie SAS (Expiry of term: 2019) Chairman of the Board of Novancia Business School (Expiry of term: 2016) Director of IDBYME SA (Expiry of term: 2015) Member of the Supervisory Committee of Bazar de l'Hôtel de Ville - BHV AS (Expiry of term: 2015) Observer of the Board of Directors of Carrefour() (Expiry of term: 2015) Chairman of Motier Domaines SAS (Expiry of term: 2020) Vice-Chairman of the Association Alliance 46.2 Entreprendre en France pour le Tourisme (Expiry of term: 2020) Abroad: Member of the Board of Directors of INSEAD Member of the Union du Grand Commerce de Centre Ville (UCV) Elected member at the Chamber of Commerce and Industry of Paris Île-de-France (CCIP) Chairman of the Board of ESCP Business School None
+- Chairman of the Executive Board of Galeries Lafayette - Chairman of the Supervisory Committee of La Redoute SAS - President of the INSEAD France Council - Vice-Chairman and Chief Executive Officer of Motier SAS - Member of the Association Alliance 46.2 Entreprendre en France pour le Tourisme - Director, Chairman of the Appointments Committee and Chairman of Compensation Committee of HSBC France - Director of Lafayette Anticipation-Fondation d'entreprise Galeries Lafayette (Founder) - Member of the Supervisory Committee of BHV - Member of the Board of Directors of INSEAD - Member of the Union du Grand Commerce de Centre Ville (UCV) - Elected member at the Chamber of Commerce and Industry of Paris Île-de-France (CCIP) - Chairman of the Board of ESCP Business School

+- Director of Institut Français de la Mode (IFM) (Expiry of term: 2019) - Chairman of Guérin Joaillerie SAS (Expiry of term: 2019) - Chairman of the Board of Novancia Business School (Expiry of term: 2016) - Director of IDBYME SA (Expiry of term: 2015) - Member of the Supervisory Committee of Bazar de l'Hôtel de Ville -BHV AS (Expiry of term: 2015) - Observer of the Board of Directors of Carrefour(\) (Expiry of term: 2015) - Chairman of Motier Domaines SAS (Expiry of term: 2020) Vice-Chairman of the Association Alliance 46.2 Entreprendre en France pour le Tourisme (Expiry of term: 2020)